SkymanOne/SkyBlog/README.md

 ![](https://img.shields.io/badge/status-done-red.svg) ![](https://img.shields.io/pypi/pyversions/Django.svg) ![](https://img.shields.io/badge/flask-0.11.x-blue.svg)

 ## Introduction
 This projects is made for practice programming skills.
-I've decided to develop it on Python (Flask Framework), because I needed light and castomisable tools, and the another reason was my preference to build something from nothing.
+I've decided to develop it on Python (Flask Framework), because I needed light and customisable tools, and the another reason was my preference to build something from nothing.

 ## List of dependencies